Raibo/AttributeEvents/README.md

 }

-// This script is expected to be on the same GameObject as UnitAnumator script
+// This script is expected to be on the same GameObject as UnitAnimator script
 // If GameObjects are different, then GameObject with Damageable must broadcast to GameObject with UnitAnimator public class Damageable : MonoBehaviour
 {